amgrubb/BloomingLeaf/SETUP.md

 ## Additional Information

 The server is run either through `app.js` or `index.js`.
-These files are very similar and contains most of the code for the server.
+These files are very similar and contain most of the code for the server.
 It creates the server and listen to the port 8080.
 It handles incoming requests (GET and POST request).
 When the post request gets called, it execute the `Blooming.jar` file, and write the result to the response.

 The server uses three additional files: `backendComm.js`, `fileServer.js`, and `index.html`.